yunho-c/yunho-c/README.md

 ## Hi, I'm Yunho 👋

-I like to solve underserved problems.
+I have a passion in solving underserved problems.

 > I am looking for an internship @ **Spring** '24 / **Summer** '24!
 > If you are recruiting or building something cool, please reach out :)